 After just 6 days, they canceled the experiment.

 What it Taught Us

 The Stanford Prison Experiment suggests people will comply with what is expected in their social environment.
-It shows that conformity can be stronger than morality.
+It shows that conformity can be stronger than morality in affecting human behavior.

 It also raised the interesting philosophical question: can a good person commit abhorrent acts?